Provincie-Zuid-Holland/satellite_images_nso_tif_model_iterator/README.md

 This repository contains a .tif file (computer vision) model executer which means that it iterates and implements a (computer vision) model on every pixel and/or extracted image kernel in a .tif file.
 As long as a model has a .predict function in python any model can be used in this executer from simple models to deep learning models.

-For the models that use image processing kernels, code functionality is written here which should makes kernel extraction from .tif files easy to do.

 For more on what image processing kernels are: [Here](https://en.wikipedia.org/wiki/Kernel_(image_processing))

-The iterative loop that loops over every pixel and/or extracted image kernel in a .tif, because of the long processing time, can be done in a multi processing loop.
+The iterative loop that loops over every pixel and/or extracted image kernel in a .tif, because of the long processing time, can be done in a multi processing loop, which in default this on.

 Which means that it can't be run in a (jupyter) notebook interface, it has to be run from a terminal and it freezes your computer.

+Also a databricks pyspark implementation is writing here which is based on this model iterator only written to take advantage of apache spark.
+Found in the ./pspark folder.

 # Dependencies.
 If you are a Windows user you have to install the dependencies via wheels.
 The wheels for the following dependencies should be downloaded from https://www.lfd.uci.edu/~gohlke/pythonlibs/: